522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 Summary of the 522nd in "The Holocaust Corridor"

-Encountered seven subcamps:
+Encountered subcamps:

 Liberation in Popular Culture

-The popular culture image in the media of liberation is of a combat unit stumbling upon a subcamp filled with starving inmates, shooting off locks, breaking down gates and fences with their vehicles, and engaging in combat with resisting SS guards.
+The popular culture image in the media of liberation is of a combat unit stumbling upon a subcamp filled with starving prisoners, shooting off locks, breaking down gates and fences with their vehicles, and engaging in combat with resisting SS guards.

-The reality is what the 522nd experienced.
+The reality of liberation is what the 522nd experienced.
 The location of many subcamps were known to the U.S. Army and units were assigned to them.
 For example, the 63rd Infantry was assigned the Kaufering Subcamps.

 Subcamps Liberators and POW and Death March Rescuers